fabianmartins/alienattack.workshop/README.md

 2. Save everything and run **`cdk diff -c envname=<envName> -c suffix=<suffix>`** at the terminal.
 This will show you what will be changed on your environment
 3. If you agree with the changes, run **`cdk deploy -c envname=<envName> -c suffix=<suffix>`** to deploy the changes

+After fixing this, try to login to the manager console again (*fixActivity 4).
+You will be forwarded to the configuration page.
+The access seems to be ok.
+But *DON'T TRY TO PLAY YET*.

+In accordance to some notes found, there are other pieces to be fixed.

-### fixACTIVITY 3 - Kinesis Streams/Lambda Integration - Integrate Lambda to Kinesis
+### fixACTIVITY 9 - Kinesis Streams/Lambda Integration - Integrate Lambda to Kinesis

 The people from the monitoring team said that they identified failure in getting the scoreboard computed and stored on DynamoDb.
 Our SysAdmin is friend of one of the rebels, and he send this message *"Check if the Lambda Function with the name Scoreboard is integrated to Kinesis.
 If there is no trigger configured for the lambda function, that's the issue"*.